TommyChangUMD/ros2-launch-any-executable/README.md

 # ros2_launch_any_executable

-This ROS 2 package shows how you can launch any excutable, including bash scripts.
+This ROS 2 package shows how you can launch (or package) any excutable, including bash scripts.

 ## How to compile